susisu/atom-markdown-table-editor/README.md

 You can execute commands from the command palette (Windows, Linux: <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> / macOS: <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>p</kbd>) or from the Packages menu.

-It will be more convenient if you add keybindings to your `keymap.cson`.
+It will be more convenient if you add some keybindings to your `keymap.cson`.
 Here are the ones which I use:

 ``` coffee